Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Framework

 With the definition of entropy in the canonical ensemble being $S=-k_{\rm B}\sum_np_n\ln p_n$, this term is nothing but $\dbar Q=TdS$.
 As a result, the differential of work is then given by $\dbar W=\sum_np_nd\varepsilon_n$, implying the change of the eigen-energies refers to the work performed by a generalized force conjugated to the generalized coordinates \cite{QHE1,QHE2,QHE3,QHE4,QHE5}.
-Therefore, the thermodynamic quantities in the statistical mechanics, the heat and the work, are related to the quantum dynamic quantities, the change of population and eigen-energy.
-We are thus able to analyze the device physics of organic semiconductors in the microscopic scenario of the quantum heat engine \cite{QHEO1,QHEO2,QHEO3,QHEO4,QHEO5}.
+Therefore, the thermodynamic quantities in the statistical mechanics, the heat and the work, are related to the quantum dynamic quantities, the change of population and eigen-energy, respectively.
+We are thus able to analyze the macroscopic thermodynamics of organic semiconductors in the microscopic scenario of the quantum heat engine \cite{QHEO1,QHEO2,QHEO3,QHEO4,QHEO5}.

 In the microscopic scope, the change of the eigen-energy spectrum of the Hamiltonian stems from the explicit temporal dependence of the Hamiltonian.
 Considering the Berry phase is not detectable in a macroscopic manner in disordered molecular materials \cite{WeakLocal}, when the Hamiltonian changes with time sufficiently slowly, the population distributions $\{p_n\}$ on the eigen-energy spectrum do not change so we can call this process as adiabatic or coherent ($\dbar Q=0$) \cite{QHE4}.
 The instantaneous eigen-states of the Hamiltonian can be named as the adiabatic states.
 Subsequently, the heat exchange is regarded to be originated from the nonadiabatic and incoherent hopping among the adiabatic states ($\dbar W=0$).
-In organic semiconductors, as discussed, what makes the Hamiltonian of electrons time dependent is the vibronic coupling to nuclei which normally move slower than electrons.
-The diagonal (intramolecular) vibronic coupling serves as the local energy disorders for localization.
-In terms of the adiabatic approximation, the diagonal couplings merely change the spatial coherence but do not drive the electrons move, so the local disorders can be regarded as ``static" in some sense.
-The off-diagonal (intermolecular) vibronic coupling and thus the dynamic nonlocal disorder enables the nonadiabatic hopping (i.e. the conical intersection) between nuclear potential surfaces and also changes the heat and entropy \cite{CI1,CI2}.
-From the viewpoint of quantum heat engine, this is why we have to consider more details of the potential surfaces in different phases as discussed above.